Atharva-Shinde/web-service-gin/Readme.md

 ```
 ----

- This API has two endpoints POST and GET
+ The API has two endpoints POST and GET

 - POST:
     Use the following piece of code to add new cover to the existing list